The Economics: Simple Payback

 Simple payback (years) = Capital cost ÷ Annual saving

-That's it.
+That is it.
 If a project costs £8,000 and saves £2,500 a year, the simple payback is 8,000 ÷ 2,500 = 3.2 years.
 After that point, the savings are pure benefit.

 Try it yourself

 Drag the sliders to see how cost and savings drive the payback period.
-Notice how sensitive the answer is to the annual saving — small changes in the estimated saving move the payback a lot, which is exactly why good measurement matters.
+Notice how sensitive the answer is to the annual saving: small changes in the estimated saving move the payback a lot, which is exactly why good measurement matters.

 Simple payback calculator